 - Take the meat out of the fridge and wait until it’s room temperature.

-- Season the meat with salt and white pepper and leave for about 2 minutes, so it becomes tender.
+- Season the meat with salt and white pepper and leave for about 2 minutes until it becomes tender.

 - Combine red wine vinegar with the seasoned steak.